J2Nlab/laravel-simple-version/README.md

 ### php artisan version:commit

-If the commit value on `config/version.php` is not `false`, get the 6 first digits of the last git local commit.
+If the commit value on `config/version.php` is not `false`, get the 6 firsts digits of the last git local commit.

 ``` bash
 $ php artisan version:commit